dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 // set up hbs for templating
 app.set('view engine', 'hbs');

-//Replace the line below app.use(cookieParser()) with the codes below;
+//Replace the line below app.use(cookieParser()) with the code below;

-//required for passport
+//required for passport to maintain user state/data. app.use( session({
-app.use(
-  session({
     secret: 'APP_SECRET',